John Vereker, 6th Viscount Gort: Inter-war years

 Gort was promoted to the substantive rank of major on 21 October 1919.
-After attending a short course at the Staff College, Camberley, in 1919 he joined Headquarters London District and, having been promoted to brevet lieutenant-colonel on 1 January 1921, he returned to the College as an instructor.
+He studied at the Staff College, Camberley, was posted Headquarters London District in 1919 and, having been promoted to brevet lieutenant-colonel on 1 January 1921, he was posted back to the College as an instructor.
 He left the Staff College in May 1923.

-Gort was promoted to colonel in April 1926 (with seniority backdated to 1 January 1925).
-In 1926 he became a staff officer at London District before becoming a chief instructor at the Senior Officers' School at Sheerness.
-In January 1927, he went to Shanghai, returning in August to give a first-hand account of the Chinese situation to the King and the Prince of Wales.
+Promoted to colonel in April 1926 (with seniority backdated to 1 January 1925), he became a staff officer at London District in 1926 and then became a chief instructor at the Senior Officers' School at Sheerness.
+After being posted to Shanghai International Settlement in January 1927, he gave a report of his findings to the King and the Prince of Wales.
 He returned home to be a staff officer at Headquarters 4th Infantry Division at Colchester in July 1927.

 In June 1928, Gort was appointed a Commander of the Order of the British Empire.
+He was appointed commander of the Grenadier Guards and Regimental District in January 1930, and, after being placed on half-pay in July 1932, officer in command of military training in India with the temporary rank of brigadier in 1932.

-He went on to command the Guards Brigade for two years from 1930 before overseeing training in India with the temporary rank of brigadier.
-In 1932, he took up flying, buying the de Havilland Moth aircraft Henrietta and being elected chairman of the Household Brigade Flying Club.
-On 25 November 1935, he was promoted to major-general.
-He returned to the Staff College, Camberley in 1936 as Commandant.
+After acquiring a de Havilland Moth aircraft named Henrietta in 1930, Gort became chairman of the Household Brigade Flying Club.
+On 25 November 1935, he was promoted, at the relatively young age (in peacetime, where promotion was painfully slow) of 49, to major-general.
+He returned to the Staff College in 1936 as its Commandant.

 In May 1937, Gort was appointed a Companion of the Order of the Bath.
-In September 1937, he became Military Secretary to the War Minister, Leslie Hore-Belisha, with the temporary rank of lieutenant-general.
-On 6 December 1937, as part of a purge by Hore-Belisha of senior officers, Gort was appointed to the Army Council, made a general and replaced Field Marshal Sir Cyril Deverell as Chief of the Imperial General Staff.
+In September 1937, he became Military Secretary to the Secretary of State for War, Leslie Hore-Belisha, with the temporary rank of lieutenant-general.
+On 6 December 1937, as part of a purge by Hore-Belisha of senior officers, Gort was appointed to the Army Council, made a general and replaced Field Marshal Sir Cyril Deverell as Chief of the Imperial General Staff (CIGS).
 On 1 January 1938, he was made a Knight Commander of the Order of the Bath.

-As Chief of the Imperial General Staff, Gort advocated the primacy of building a land army and defending France and the Low Countries over Imperial defence after France had said she would not be able on her own to defend herself against a German attack.
+His appointment was generally well received in the army, although there was some resentment in his having passed over a number of much older and more senior officers, among them John Dill, Archibald Wavell and Alan Brooke, who would later become an outspoken critic of Gort.
+He was not especially highly regarded for his intelligence and so Major General Ronald Adam was appointed to be Gort's Deputy Chief of the Imperial General Staff.

 On 2 December 1938 Gort submitted a report on the readiness of the British Army.
 He observed that Nazi Germany, as a result of the acquisition of Czechoslovakia, was in a stronger position than the previous year and that as a result of the government's decision in 1937 to create a "general purpose" army, Britain lacked the necessary forces for the defence of France.